soobinrho/soobinrho/README.md

 > triple majoring in philosophy, math, and computer science.
 >
 > My life goal is (a) to work in a great, mission-driven company during the day,
-> and (b) to spend my free time during weekends and nights doing stuff that I truly care about,
+> and (b) to spend my free time doing stuff that I truly care about,
 > such as Nsustain, which stands for e[N]vironment and [sustain]ability.
 > https://github.com/Nsustain